Bakelalan Bird Watching Trip Report

 List of Birds Spotted in Bakelalan

-Below is our checklist of birds we spotted in Bakelalan over the three days of exploring these beautiful highlands of Sarawak.
+Below is our checklist of birds we spotted in Bakelalan during our three days exploring the beautiful highlands of Sarawak.

 1) Hose’s Broadbill